hacktoberfest-joinville/cause-jekyll-template/README.md

 1. Add your Google Analytics key to `_config.yml`
 2. Run your site in production `JEKYLL_ENV=production`.
 This is the default in CloudCannon and GitHub Pages.

-## Donorbox

-[Donorbox](https://donorbox.org/) is a third party embeddable donation form for websites.
-To install:

-1. Set up a campaign on Donorbox
-2. Copy the embed code from the Dashboard screen
-3. Paste it into `donation_embed` in `_config.yml`

-## Mailchimp

-[Mailchimp](https://mailchimp.com/) is a third party embeddable newsletter for websites.
-To install:

-1. Set up a campaign on Mailchimp
-2. Find the embed code for the sign up form
-3. Copy the `<form>`'s action url
-4. Paste it into `newsletter_action` in `_config.yml`

 ### Company details

 * Reused around the site to save multiple editing locations.